-Nothing really then happens in the film for much of the first half till Gowtham goes to New York and Kundhavi finds his old diary wherein she learns of his earlier love, Aishwarya.
-(Oh and of course their cute bubbly daughter is called Aishwarya!
-Oh well, never mind) Whatever little conflict there is in the film is after this and even that too is extremely weakly handled.
-Kundhavi distances herself from Gowtham when he returns without the poor guy realizing what's happened behind his back.
+Nothing really then happens in the film for much of the first half till Gowtham goes to New York and Kundhavi finds his old diary wherein she learns of his earlier love, Aishwarya (Bhumika Chawla).
+He had eloped and married her but she was taken away from him by her father and his thugs.
+How he wishes he could had spent even a single day of married life with her.
+Whatever little conflict there is in the film is after this and even that too is extremely weakly handled.
+Kundhavi distances herself from Gowtham when he returns without the poor guy realizing what’s happened behind his back.
 The two start talking through the daughter and when his daughter asks him how much he loves her mother, he gives her a diary to read saying he had stopped writing a diary for 6 years but in New York, he had to since he missed her mother.
 Kundhavi reads this and all is forgiven as she apologizes for distancing herself from him!

 The essence of any good relationship is communication and openess.
 If Gowtham hasn’t told Kundhavi about his past, which comes as a shock to her, now after aologizing to him, she goes and fixes up his one day with Aishwarya behind his back!
 When he questions her on this, she gives him this whole talk of because she loves him!
 Really, when will our films get out of the bura hai ya bhala hai kaisa bhi hai mera pati mera devata hai syndrome?
 Why, they couldn’t talk things through like a sensible, mature couple beats me.
 But then maybe there wouldn’t have been any film at all.